Tom Green: Personal life

+Green has at least some proficiency in the French language.
+According to a review of a partially bilingual stand-up set he performed at Montreal's Just for Laughs festival in 2018, "his French is not bad."

 Green was married to actress Drew Barrymore from July 7, 2001, to October 15, 2002.
 In December 2001, Green filed for divorce.
 In 2010, Green stated that he had not seen Barrymore since the divorce, although Barrymore has spoken highly of him.
 On September 25, 2020, the pair met and spoke for the first time in 15 years when Green was a guest on The Drew Barrymore Show.

 As a 2009 contestant on the reality television game show The Celebrity Apprentice, Green played to benefit the Butch Walts and Donald Skinner Urologic Cancer Research Foundation.
 He later stated that he would not be alive today had it not been for Donald G. Skinner.

 On February 21, 2019, Green became a United States citizen.

 On July 18, 2021, Green announced that he had returned to Canada to live on a 100-acre property located on White Lake in Central Frontenac, Ontario, after having lived in Los Angeles for decades.

 On December 22, 2024, Green announced via Instagram that he was engaged to his girlfriend Amanda Nelson.
 He got married on October 11, 2025.